This Remuneration Report details the company's compensation policy for executive directors, executive committee members and non-executive directors.

 The performance criteria are relative total shareholder return (TSR) and relative cash flow return on net assets (CFRONA).

-The peer group for the 2018 PSP award will consist of the following 16 industry-related companies:
+The peer group for the 2019 PSP award consisted of:

 - Fortress Paper